Remember before you had children, you were full of all these wonderful ideas of how you were going to bring them up?

 Oh that’s right.
 You gave birth.

 And just like that (or definitely within the first three months) all of those Judgey McJudgeface thoughts went right out the window and all you could think was – holy crap, how do I SURVIVE?
+Can I buy a television for every room in the house?
 Am I right?
 Yes.
 Yes I am.